Pollens and Diatoms in Forensic Investigation

 Limits, false positives and false negatives

-The diatom test is on the NET syllabus, but its evidentiary weight is contested in the literature and the candidate should know the standard objections.
+The evidentiary weight of the diatom test is contested in the literature, and analysts should be familiar with the standard objections.

 Environmental contamination.
 Diatoms are ubiquitous in tap water, in laboratory glassware that has been rinsed with river water, in airborne dust near water bodies, and in food.
 A "positive" marrow test on a body that did not drown can result from contamination introduced during autopsy or laboratory handling.
 Strict cleanroom protocol and parallel processing of negative-control marrow are required.